edsu/warcdb-me/README.md

 [![Build Status](https://github.com/edsu/warcdb/actions/workflows/test.yml/badge.svg)](https://github.com/edsu/warcdb/actions/workflows/test.yml)

-Use SQLite to analyze WARC data.
-You can import one or more WARC files into the database and then query it.
+WARC files can be a bit difficult to work with. *warcdb* lets you import WARC data into an SQLite database and then use SQL to analyze the WARC data.

 ## Install